 2016 was also a blur!
 Highlights included teaching across Canada for the EAC and the National Seminar in Toronto and the release of my fourth book The Embroiderer's Little Book of Hints and Tips!
 The build of the new house and studio progressed slowly.

 2017 has been another fast paced year and was kicked off nicely with The Embroiderer's Little Book of Hints and Tips receiving a Gold Medal at the Independent Publisher Awards in New York, USA.
+I was an invited artist at the Johnston Collection's exhibition Animal Kingdom.
 I again taught for the EAC National Seminar in St Johns, Newfoundland and then tripped over to Ireland, Scotland and England for a holiday with some embroidery to visit.
 On return, we moved into the new house and studio in Ballarat before taking off to teach in America for their National Seminar and as part of their International Teacher Tour.
-The new studio shop is almost ready for customers and the new website has just gone live!
+The new studio shop opened in October and the new website with shopping cart went live.
+The Goldwork Masterclass lessons started about the same time - that was a busy month!
 Phew!!!